yasandu0505/gztarchiver/README.md

 # 🥽 gztarchiver
-A library for extracting and downloading gazettes from resource website.
+A library for extracting and downloading gazettes from resource website

 ## 🛠️ Installation